Healthy and Sustainable Food

-Acadia is located in the beautiful Annapolis Valley, known as the breadbasket of Nova Scotia, and is thus uniquely positioned to provide healthy and sustainable food service to the campus community.
+Acadia is located in the beautiful Annapolis Valley, known as the breadbasket of Nova Scotia, and is thus uniquely positioned to provide healthy, sustainable and just food service to the campus community.
 Acadia's primary food service provider is Chartwells, with additional services provided by the Acadia Students' Union and the K.C.
 Irving Environmental Science Centre.

 What is local?